LaurelineP/ztm-node/9-http-server/README.md

 starting the server )

-- `requestListener` is the function called back immediately added to the request and returning writable and readable streams
+- `requestListener` is the function call back immediately added to the request and returning writable and readable streams
 	- req: readable stream
 	- res: writable stream